LT-IntroToAI-SY2526/assignment-1-dimazurok/a1_writeup.md

 After completing your problems, reflect on:

 1. **What was your initial experience with Python?** How did it compare to other programming languages you've used?
+Python is very similar to Java.
+I enjoyed using python for the first time.
 2. **How did you use AI effectively?** Give specific examples of good prompts you used and what you learned from the responses.
+I used AI for problems for me to solve.
+I used AI to help me with ideas and key points for creating my solutions.
 3. **What concepts were most challenging?** How did AI help you understand them?
+Towards the last 2 problems, the problems became a lot more confusing so it took me longer to figure out.
+With the use of AI I was given some tips which led me to completing the problems.
 4. **What did you learn about collaborating with AI?** What strategies worked best for learning rather than just getting answers?
+Writing a good prompt helped a lot more.
+A good prompt led to better tips for me to use towards my problem solving.